sabio-engineering/cookbook-dvelp/handbook/hr/paternity-policy.md

 5. a day which is a specified number of days after the child&#39;s birth; or
 6. a specific date later than the first date of the Expected Week of Childbirth.

-You must give notice under Paragraph before the end of the 15th week before the Expected Week of Childbirth (or, if this is not possible, as soon as you can).
+You must give notice before the end of the 15th week before the Expected Week of Childbirth (or, if this is not possible, as soon as you can).

 We may require a signed declaration from you that you are taking OPL for a purpose for which it is intended; namely, to care for the child or to support the child&#39;s mother in caring for the child.